 When the referee instructed the cornermen and ring card girl out of the cage, Kenny’s chest swelled in rapid succession, the noise from the crowd injected a brief rush of adrenaline, and he marched forward upon hearing the bell, chasing victory or defeat but never giving up on his promise to himself to always compete.

 Welcome to MMA Storytime’s 100 Word Flash Fiction Challenge!

-Each week, writers who choose to participate will be given a prompt and 100 words.
+Each week, writers who choose to participate will be given a prompt, 100 words, and the freedom to go wherever the prompt leads.
 Much like two mixed martial artists meeting in the cage: a minimal ruleset can create endless possibility and wild excitement.

 Write 100 words.